EU weighs up sanctions against Turkey in east Med gas dispute

 Germany, current holder of the EU’s six-month presidency, holds the key to whether sanctions go ahead.
 It had hoped to mediate between Athens and Ankara, but was angered when Turkey resumed its gas exploration off Cyprus in October after a pause.

-“There have been too many provocations, and tensions between Turkey, Cyprus and Greece have prevented any direct talks,” German Foreign Minister Heiko Maas told reporters in Brussels.
+“There have been too many provocations, and tensions between Turkey, Cyprus and Greece have prevented any direct talks,” German Foreign Minister Heiko Maas said before the start of the meeting.

-“For this reason, we will talk about what consequences we should draw - also with a view to the EU summit this week.”
+EU leaders told Turkey in October to stop exploring in the contested eastern Mediterranean waters or face consequences.

-EU leaders told Turkey in October to stop exploring in the disputed eastern Mediterranean waters or face consequences.
+The Turkish vessel, Oruc Reis, returned to port again last week, helping to calm tensions.
+But European Council President Charles Michel warned Turkey not to play “cat and mouse” by returning exploration ships to port just before EU summits, only to redeploy them after they had finished.

 France and the European Parliament, which formally called for sanctions on Nov.
 26, say it is time to punish Turkey, which is seen in Brussels as fuelling the dispute for domestic political reasons.